Table of Content

 When Moving Day Arrives

-If you follow this guideline, you should be well-prepared for moving day (and hopefully, you’ve learned how to prepare your family for a move).
-When your moving day arrives, it’s a good idea to have young children and teens stay under the supervision of a close friend or relative.
-That way, they don’t accidentally get in the way of movers who are carrying heavy objects.
-Be sure to celebrate a successful move-in—you deserve it!
+If you follow this guideline, you should be well-prepared for moving day and hopefully you've learned how to prepare for moving day with your family.
+When your moving day arrives, it's a good idea to have young children and teens stay under the supervision of a close friend or relative.
+That way, they don't accidentally get in the way of movers who are carrying heavy objects.
+Be sure to celebrate a successful move-in, you deserve it!

 Key Takeaways

 We understand how stressful your moving day can be.
-That’s why we put together this short list of guidelines on how to prepare your family for a move.
+That's why we put together this short list of guidelines on things to do when you move.
 Here are the key takeaways (plus some additional advice) to get you and your family ready for the big day.

-Give yourself plenty of time to pack your things and prepare for moving day
+Give yourself plenty of time to pack and prepare for moving day

 Explain to your family why you are moving, where you are moving to, and how they can help the process go smoothly